We recommend the following best practices for managing role recommendations.

 you apply.
 This allows you to keep track of your recommendations and ensures

 that the changes you make appear in your recommendations logs.

 To manage your recommendations more efficiently, you might want to automate the process of applying recommendations.
 If you decide to use automation, keep the following points in mind.

-However, we cannot guarantee that our recommendations will never cause breaking changes in access—it is possible that applying a recommendation will result in a member being unable to access a resource that they need.
+However, we cannot guarantee that our recommendations will never cause breaking changes in access—it is possible that applying a recommendation will result in a principal being unable to access a resource that they need.
 We recommend reviewing How the IAM recommender works and deciding how much automation you are comfortable with.
 For example, you might decide to apply most recommendations automatically, but require a manual review for recommendations that add or remove a certain number of permissions, or that involve granting or revoking a specific role.

 - Learn the steps for reviewing and applying recommendations.

 - Find out how to export data for IAM recommendations.